-The Naruto Uncut Season Four Box Set Volume 2 box set is a six DVD set that contains episodes 192 through 220 of the Naruto anime series; these are the final episodes of the series.
+Naruto Uncut Season Four Box Set Volume 2 is a six-disc set that contains Episodes 192 through 220 of the Naruto anime series.
+These are the final episodes of the series.
 The first disc contains four episodes, the second disc contains five episodes, the third disc contains five episodes and bonus features, the fourth disc contains five episodes, the fifth disc contains five episodes, and the sixth disc contains five episodes and bonus features.

 Naruto Uncut Season Four Box Set Volume 2

 English Publisher: VIZ Media

 All of the stories in this set are “filler,” although the final five episodes of the series bring the story back to where it should have been before the filler material was inserted.
 Of the stories that are in this set, the best one to me is the story arc about Kurenai and the artist girl named Yakumo.
 It’s another filler story that provides backstory for one of the characters who hadn’t been developed very much prior to the filler material.

 There are a couple of other storylines that span several episodes.
 One of them is a story about a plot to destroy the Village Hidden in the Leaves.
 During this story arc, we see Naruto and the other 10 ninja from his group trying to figure out the plot and keep it from happening in order to save the village.
 While this particular story arc doesn’t really progress anything, it’s still an interesting story to watch.
 The other longer story in this set is about an amnesiac that Naruto finds and calls Menma.
 Of the longer stories in this set, this one was probably my least favorite.